Crazy in Love: Release and commercial performance

+"Crazy in Love" became Beyoncé's first solo number-one in the UK, topping the singles chart for three consecutive weeks.
+She became the third female artist to simultaneously top the UK singles and albums charts, and the first to concurrently chart at number one on both those UK charts, the US Billboard Hot 100, and Billboard 200.
+As of March 2018, it has sold over one million units in the UK, making it her second best-performing song in the country.
+"Crazy in Love" reached number one on the Irish Singles Chart and peaked at number two on both the Australian ARIA Singles Chart and New Zealand Singles Chart.
+"Crazy in Love" reached the top ten across much of Europe, including Austria, the Belgian regions of Flanders and Wallonia, Denmark, Germany, Hungary, Italy, the Netherlands, Norway, Sweden, and Switzerland.
+The song received multi-platinum certifications in Australia (eleven-times platinum), New Zealand (six-times platinum), the UK (five-times platinum), Spain (two-times platinum), Italy (two-times platinum), and Denmark (two-times platinum).

 Music video

-Production and synopsis

-The music video of "Crazy in Love", released in May 2003, was directed by Jake Nava and filmed in downtown Los Angeles.
+The music video of "Crazy in Love" was directed by Jake Nava and filmed in downtown Los Angeles.
 In an MTV Making the Video episode, Beyoncé described the video's conception: "[It] celebrates the evolution of a woman.
 It is about a girl who is at the point of a relationship.
 She realizes that she is in love, she is doing stuff she would not normally do but she does not care.
 It does not matter she is just crazy in love."
+Stylist Ty Hunter stated that the outfits in the video were intended to incrementally transition from minimal styling to high fashion.

-The opening sequence of the video features Jay-Z as a passenger in a car speeding along Mission Road in Los Angeles, where he encounters Beyoncé, standing in the middle of the road, at the Fourth Street bridge.
-Beyoncé performs in various dance sequences, beginning with her wearing a white tank top, denim blue shorts, and red high heels.
-She performs an elaborate solo dance on a riser.
-The scene shifts to a gold set with a mock photo shoot, before moving into a scene with dancers detailing Beyoncé and dancing against a wall while wearing caps and full-length pants.
-Jay-Z appears and ignites a line of gasoline leading to a car parked under the bridge, which explodes in flames.
-Jay-Z raps in front of the burning car, and Beyoncé dances beside him, wearing an exotic silk print over a fur coat, before kicking the valve off a fire hydrant.
-She continues to dance while the water is flying everywhere.
-The video ends with Beyoncé and her dancers wearing vibrant Versace dresses in front of a large fan.
-Their outfits contrast with the neutral colors of the background.
-Carmit Bachar, then a member of The Pussycat Dolls, is one of the dancers.
+The music video opens with Jay-Z riding as a passenger in a car, who then encounters Beyoncé standing in a nearby roadway.
+The video then shifts to a series of dance sequences featuring Beyoncé, beginning with her performing in a white tank top, denim shorts, and red high heels, including a solo routine on a raised platform.
+Subsequent scenes include a gold-toned set styled as a photo shoot and a sequence in which dancers perform choreography against a wall while wearing coordinated outfits.
+Jay-Z reappears and ignites a trail of gasoline leading to a car beneath the bridge, which explodes.
+He performs in front of the burning vehicle while Beyoncé dances nearby, wearing a silk-print outfit layered with a fur coat, before interacting with a fire hydrant that releases water.
+The video concludes with Beyoncé and her dancers, dressed in colorful Versace outfits, performing in front of a large fan.